 Nutrient Deficiency also affect children’s mental abilities

 Children will experience the same symptoms when their diet is poor, and nutrients are low.
 Symptoms like poor school performance, weight gain, increased appetite, persistent boredom, quickness to anger, frequent complaints of physical symptoms such as headaches and stomachaches.
 Lack of nutrients could also affect sleep patterns: inability to sleep or excessive sleeping, agitation, or irritability, fatigue or loss of energy.
 We can help them by adding more real foods to their diets and being the role model for your children so they could develop a better eating habit!
 Cook for them, eat with them, and make eating times special.

 What else can you do to beat your blues?

 - Eat a balanced diet of meat, fruits, and vegetables

 - Get out, walk and exercise even for 15 minutes a day

-- Find something that you’re passionate about that you enjoy doing and make the time to do it on a regular basis
+- Find something that you’re passionate about that you enjoy doing and take the time to do it regularly

 Nutrition based on real foods is one of the important factors for your mental health.
 If you eat dense whole foods, you are uploading your body with macro and micronutrients that will support your overall health, not to mention your mental health and your mood.